8/6/2024

 Fatima Bulani

-And then maybe just to follow up for you, Corey.
-On the CRC-B2, any shareable anecdotes from customers and maybe how early momentum is tracking relative to your expectations?
+And then maybe just to follow up for you, Corey, on the CRC v2, any shareable anecdotes from customers and maybe how early momentum is tracking relative to your expectations?

 speaker

-Yeah, so the biggest difference between, so we launched our new command platform and you can think about the, the InSight platform was a rapid seven platform that actually offered a common set of products on a common platform.
-The command platform is an all security data platform that includes both rapid seven data, but critically, customers want to actually see all of their security data about their attack surface and they don't want to have to be the system integrator on that.
-The problem that we actually solve with the command platform and with Exposure Command is we provide the lowest cost, highest efficacy view of the overall attack surface while actually integrating all the security telemetry across the ecosystem overall.
+Yeah, so the biggest difference between, so we launched our new command platform and you can think about the, you know, the insight platform was a rapid seven platform that actually offered a common set of products on a common platform.
+The command platform is an all security data platform that includes both Rapid7 data, but critically, customers want to actually see all of their security data about their attack surface, and they don't want to have to be the system integrator on that.
+The problem that we actually solve with the command platform and with exposure command is we provide the lowest cost, highest efficacy view of the overall attack surface. while actually integrating all the security telemetry across the ecosystem overall.
 And so that's the primary drive and purpose of the command platform overall.
 And with that set up, I would just say that we're actually seeing a lot of early interest.
-Now it's too early to tell, but I'll tell you, we saw pre-launch the pipeline build after we introduced our sales tax.
-It's been the highest of any launch that I've seen and rapid seven's history.
-We've already got the first set of deals and that was sort of like, because it was addressing a real customer need.
-That said is that we're pretty pragmatic about the expectations for this year.
-Our primary goal this year is to build pipe so that we're set up for sort of like re-acceleration next year.
-But if sales cycles come in, that's great, but it's not something we're factoring into our overall plans.
+Now, it's too early to tell, but I'll tell you, we saw, you know, pre-launch the pipeline build after we introduced our sales.
+It's been the highest of any launch that I've seen in Rapid 7's history.
+We've already got the first set of deals in when, you know, that was sort of like because it was addressing a real customer need.
+That said, is that we're pretty pragmatic about the expectations for this year.
+Our primary goal this year is to build pipe so that we're set up for a sort of right reacceleration next year.
+But if sales cycles come in, that's great.
+But it's not something we're factoring into our overall plans.

 speaker